Bani57/logisticsPickupDelivery/README.md

 - doc, where you can find both a description of the exercise, which has the same name of the exercise, and a report, a summary of the of the formulas and the logic behind the solution we implemented.

 Additionally, the auction directory contains 2 more subfolders:
-- agents, that contains the agents compiled
+- agents, that contains the agents compiled;
-- tournament, that contains some tournament configurations
+- tournament, that contains some tournament configurations.

 Indeed, the agent we submitted for this exercise was supposed to compete in a tournament with the bidder agents written by the other course attendants.